23 DIY Holiday Decorations You Can Make in 20 Minutes or Less

 Branch Countdown Calendar

 Stir up excitement in December with an Advent calendar countdown that offers a small present each day before Christmas.
-To make, stamp numbers one through 25 onto muslin bags and fill each bag with a treat.
+To make, stamp numbers one through 25 onto mini muslin bags ($7 for 12, Michaels) and fill each bag with a treat.
 Tie the bags' drawstrings to a couple of branches and hang the display with red baker's twine.

 Amaryllis in Birch Vases